pastnetworks/pastnetworks.github.io/programme.md

 ### Day 3 – How to tackle a project?

 *	Lecture 3: Research design <!-- Group of lectures share their experiences followed by a Q & A -->
-*	Practical 5: Networks as a model, a tool to gain insight into phenomena and data- Poster creation.
+*	Practical 5: Networks as a model, a tool to gain insight into phenomena and data.
+Poster creation
 *	Practical 6: Network visualization techniques 2: Gephi tutorial
 *	Practical 7: Best practices: data and results deposition and documentation <!-- Introduction to individual / group projects -->